fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m2-exercise-update-class-properties-methods.md

     ```

-    This updated constructor uses the `Balance` and `AccountType` properties to set the values of the private fields `balance` and `accountType`.
+    Your updated constructor uses the `balance` and `accountType` parameters to assign values to the `Balance` and `AccountType` properties.

 1. Open the Program.cs file.